 Learn

-Is THCa Synthetic Like Spice and K2, or Is It Plant-Derived?
+Is THCa Synthetic Like Spice & K2, or Is It Plant-Derived?

 A cannabis plant growing naturally outside with the title "Is THCa synthetic".

 Is THCa synthetic, or does it come straight from the cannabis plant?
-The answer matters because some cannabinoids are made in labs while others form naturally.
+This question matters because some cannabinoids are created through chemical synthesis, while others form through a natural process in hemp plants.

 What Is THCa?